agentq-ai/playwright_typescript/README.md

 ### Setup & run from your own Playwright

-1. Install AgentQ package for Playwright
+1. Install AgentQ package for Playwright using npm (applicable using yarn as well)
 ```bash
 npm install agentq-playwright
 ```